1865 – Wellington’s Column / Waterloo Memorial, Liverpool

 Constructed of sandstone as a memorial to Queen Victoria’s late Prince Consort,

-A small little obelisk commemorating a local landowner.
+A small obelisk commemorating a local landowner.
 James Hans Hamilton (1810-1863) was a wealthy landlord and member of parliament.

 “To the already fine specimens of monumental art placed in Glasnevin Cemetery there has recently been added one,